What's the plan? Metrics for implicit planning in LLMs and their application to rhyme generation and question answering: Acknowledgements

 \section{Acknowledgements}

 The first exploratory steps of the research reported in this paper were taken as part of the training phase of Neel Nanda's stream at MATS program.
-The compute costs of the main body of work was supported by Manifold for Charity fund.
+The compute costs of the main body of work was covered by funds from Manifold for Charity.
+Denis Paperno was supported by Institute for Language Sciences at Utrecht University.
 We thank Michael Hanna for helpful comments on an earlier version of this paper.